lucky/hyper-server-example/README.md

 ## Building

-**Note**: this repository is setup to use a [devcontainer](https://code.visualstudio.com/docs/remote/containers), so building, running, etc, is expected to happen from within that container.
+This repository is setup to use a [devcontainer](https://code.visualstudio.com/docs/remote/containers), so building, running, etc, is expected to happen from within that container.

 Build with `cargo build`.

+**Note**: The `target-dir` build directive has been overriden, see [.cargo/config.toml] for specifics.

 ## Running